dimitri-nicolo/calico/v2.2/usage/routereflector/calico-routereflector.md

 ### Determine the AS number for your network

-From any {{site.prodname}} Docker node, run the following:
+From any {{site.tseeprodname}} Docker node, run the following:

     calicoctl get nodes --output=wide

-This returns table of all configured {{site.prodname}} node instances and includes the AS number for each node.
+This returns table of all configured {{site.tseeprodname}} node instances and includes the AS number for each node.

 ### Peering with every Route Reflector (optional)

-If you have a small cluster of Route Reflectors (e.g. a single RR or a pair of RRs for redundancy) and you intend to have every {{site.prodname}} Docker node peer with each of the Route Reflectors, you can set up the peerings as a one-time set of global configuration.
+If you have a small cluster of Route Reflectors (e.g. a single RR or a pair of RRs for redundancy) and you intend to have every {{site.tseeprodname}} Docker node peer with each of the Route Reflectors, you can set up the peerings as a one-time set of global configuration.